StarmanMine142/My-Totem-Doll/README.md

 ## FAQ
 *Does the mod just download the skin from NameMC?*
 - Nope, mod downloads last skin using Mojang API, not from NameMC.

-*Can I upload this mod somewhere?*
-- Nope, only mod authors can upload this mod on other sites.